haofengxu/academic-Haofeng/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "PhD in Finance"
-  institution = "Swansea University, 2019 (Expected)"
+  institution = "Swansea University, UK, 2019 (Expected)"
   #year = 2019

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "MSc in Statistics with Financial Mathematics" institution = "University of Sheffield, UK, 2013"
+  #year = 2009

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BA in Management Science" institution = "Southwestern University of Finance and Economics, China, 2007"
+  #year = 2008

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Haofeng is a doctoral researcher in Finance at Swansea University.
+He also works as a research assistant at Heriot-Watt University.
+Prior to that, he worked as a Lecturer and Tutor in International College, University of Sheffield.